What to do about sweaty feet? Causes, Symptoms and Tips

 Symptoms of sweaty feet.
 Stinky feet and smelly shoes

-Sweaty feet are recognizable not only by clammy feet but also by other associated discomforts.
+Sweaty feet can be recognized not only by damp feet, but also by other associated discomforts.
 Excessive perspiration can lead to irritation, an unpleasant odor, and even skin problems.
 Below are the most common symptoms of sweaty feet:

 • Continuously damp or clammy feet: Always an uncomfortable feeling, even at rest.